CannerCMS/docs.canner.io/docs/schema-page-tags.md

 ## Introduction

-Page tags are designed to create a **dashboard-like** page, which lets you have an overview of your data.
+Page tags are designed to create a **dashboard/admin-like** page, which lets you have an overview of your data.

 `<page/>`, `<indicator/>` and `<chart/>` tags works differently than [Data Type Tags](schema-data-type-tags.md).
 Page's `keyName` is not reference to data, instead it is only a unique id for each component.
 Each tags could access to any data in the database by querying through `graphql` property.

 ## Basic Page

 Canner supports `<page>`, `<indicator>` and `<chart>` page tags.
-For example, the schema below can be used to create a dashboard page shows about the stat of a blog's users and posts.
+For example, the schema below can be used to create a dashboard page shows about the statistics of a blog's users and posts.

 ***Usage***